Introduction

 2

-When you publicly express values reflective of God as the center of your life, you achieve peace and well-being through the Christian psycho-social balance (Keyes, C., 2002, Seligman, M. E. (2012)).
-It is because of God’s love, forgiveness, and acceptance, that you CAN love yourself, let go of the past and look confidently toward living out your new normal.
+When you publicly express the values reflective of God (the King of Kings and Lord of Lords), your chosen "higher authority", you achieve the peace and well-being as a result of the Christian psycho-social balance (Deuteronomy 10:12-20, Keyes, C., 2002, Seligman, M. E. (2012)).
+You can say “yes” to forgiveness and “no” to shame (Appendix 2A.)
+It is because of God’s love, forgiveness, and acceptance, that you CAN love yourself, let go of the past, and look confidently toward living out your new normal.
 God has equipped you to win the struggle to express your faith (1 Timothy 6:3-6, 6:11-14, 2 Timothy 1:6-7).
 But it’s a matter of choice to do it.
 The power of the Holy Spirit can only be realized when you put God at the center of your life and act accordingly despite counter opinions and judgement from others (Matthew 6:33, Mark 10:27-28, Luke 6:37, 12:31-34, James 2:15-17).
-You can say “yes” to forgiveness and “no” to guilt and shame.
-(Read more at Appendix 2A.)
 God’s freeing grace is the gift of the Holy Spirit in you that gives you the strength and confidence you need to walk out His righteous ways publicly (Acts 5:28-29, Romans 8:26-28, Galatians 5:1, Ephesians 2:8-10, 2:14-16, 4:22-24, 5:2, 1 John 1:5, Revelation 2:17).
-Hold to your faith.
+God's mercy saves you, but it's His grace that enables you to be free.

 -